 Examples for this are the Quranic verses 24:11-17 and 93:1-3.

 The Prophet even used his own discretion in interpreting some verses, until revelation was sent down contradicting his opinion.

 Prophet Muhammad Suffered Severely To Deliver His Message

 The Prophet delivered the revealed message and fought for it, against all odds.

 His whole twenty-three years of prophethood were years of hardships.

-The first thirteen years he and his followers were persecuted, tortured, and boycotted by the pagans of Makkah.
+In the first thirteen years he and his followers were persecuted, tortured, and boycotted by the pagans of Makkah.

 He refused all offers of kingdom, wealth, or reconciling his message with their pagan beliefs.